 - Scrapbook cover

-In addition to the December holidays around the world resources spotlighted above, a study about Christmas in France lends itself to a variety of other complementary projects like travel brochures, an animal research project and crafts.
+In addition to the winter celebrations around the world resources spotlighted above, a study about Christmas in France lends itself to a variety of other complementary projects like travel brochures, an animal research project and crafts.

 1. Travel Brochures